mppbtw/mppbtw/README.md

 * Based in the United Kingdom, also just based in general.

-* Part time FOSS developer when not bound by the inescapable shackles of Rishi Sunak's education system.
+* I dont floss.
+I FOSS 😎.

 * Firing through your windsheild is always the last resort, glass blowback can get in your lungs and obstruct vision of the target so open the door/window first.